 As a business, you want to stay at the top of your industry and, for many organisations, this means keeping on ahead of the new technology.
 Whether that's a set of new super-fast laptops for your employees, a new luxury kettle for the staff room or a glitzy new coffee machine for your café, it's understandable that you don't want to be left behind.

 If you're a business owner or you're responsible for dealing with the waste that your company produces, then it's time to put electronics recycling into practice.
 By making an active effort to recycle your old equipment, you won't just be doing your part for the environment, but you'll be setting a good example to your employees and your fellow business associates.

-So, why not go that extra step and be an environmental leader in your industry?
+Why not go that extra step and be an environmental leader in your industry?
 Educate both your staff and your customers by showing them how you deal with your electronic waste.
 By minimising the effect that your technology and appliances have on the environment, it will show that your company cares about the future and is prepared to go that extra mile.

 At work, make sure to implement a clear and easy recycling system that signposts where and how your employees should discard their old equipment.
 Each department head will need to understand the importance of recycling to ensure the whole organisation can become a slick and effective recycling machine.
 We have lots of useful resources such as guides and posters that you can pin up in your workplace that'll keep recycling at the forefront of your employee's minds.
-Click here to have a browse of our posters.

-And, lastly, you don’t need to stress if you’ve got a billion other things on your plate because we’ll do all the hard work for you.
 Not only will we collect your e-waste for free, but we provide a ‘zero to landfill' policy which means absolutely nothing gets thrown in the bin.
 There's enough rubbish that gets discarded on a regular basis — don't let your old electronics provide fuel for the problem.